 Jonnie Risner is our coordinator at South Magoffin Elementary School.
 She says Children Incorporated helps out with getting clothing for children in need; but a lot of what she buys for her students is soap, shampoo, conditioner, and laundry detergent.
 She said that our program is her greatest resource, and she doesn’t know what she would do without us.
 The children are in great need, and the program is such a boost to their confidence and self-worth.
 She said that sponsors who write letters open the eyes of the children to the rest of the world.

-Regardless of what the future may hold for the kids of Magoffin County, Kentucky, your sponsorship and contributions make a world of difference today – and just might make a different world for them tomorrow.
+Regardless of what the future may hold for the kids of Magoffin County, Kentucky, your sponsorship and contributions make a world of difference today – as well as working toward making a different world for them tomorrow.

 *Names changed for children’s protection.

 HOW DO I SPONSOR A CHILD IN KENTUCKY?